renuo/applications-setup-guide/ruby_on_rails/appsignal.md

 We use the same push key for all apps.
 You can either copy it from another project or "create" an app on appsignal.
 This will just show you the key and tell you to deploy the app with it for the app to be created.

 Once you deploy the app and collect data the app will show up in the appsignal dashboard.
 Navigate to **Logging** -> **Manage Resources** and **Add log resource** with these settings:

 Source name: rails
 Platform: **Heroku Log Drain**
 Message format: **logfmt**

-Then add this log drain using the heroku commands displayed.
+Then add this log drain using the Heroku commands displayed.

+## Only Logs

+Choose the "JavaScript" option on the AppSignal project page to setup your project without an active agent.

+## Configuration adjustments

-## Correct Severity
+### Correct Severity

 According to [the docs](https://docs.appsignal.com/logging/platforms/heroku.html), getting the severity to be anything but "INFO" is not possible using the heroku drain.